 July 14 letter to members of General Assembly explaining four elements of labor savings proposals.

-Round 3 Budget changes: A list of major changes from House Republicans’ second budget proposal to our third proposal to keep our budget balanced.
-Most recently, we removed all fee increases and restored existing tax exemptions.
+Budget changes: A list of major changes from House Republicans’ latest proposal to keep it balanced.

 Appropriations: This is the budget.
 It shows how much House Republicans would appropriate to each account in the budget compared to the current year.

 Municipal Aid: This is the run of major grants to each municipality.
 All towns will receive additional education funding.
 And, all towns will be flat-funded with regard to ALL municipal aid, including education funding.

 Revenue Changes: A list of every policy and current services update on the revenue side of the House Republican budget.